sqreen/ruby-agent/README.md

 See https://docs.sqreen.com.

+See also https://blog.sqreen.com/dynamic-instrumentation-agent-for-ruby/ for a "behind-the-scenes" post.

 ## Viewing the agent code

-You can audit the agent code from the gem itself in your favourite editor:
+The agent code is not open source, but you can audit the agent code from the gem itself in your favourite editor:

 ```
 bundle show sqreen  # (deprecated) gives path to the active and installed sqreen gem